 But what makes turkey a great food for sleep is its high content of tryptophan, an amino acid that is essential for the synthesis of serotonin and melatonin.
 Serotonin is a neurotransmitter that regulates your mood, appetite, and sleep.
 Melatonin is a hormone that controls your sleep-wake cycle and helps you fall asleep faster and deeper.

-A study found that consuming moderate amounts of protein before bed improved the sleep quality and reduced the number of awakenings of human participants.
+A study found that consuming moderate amounts of protein before bed improved sleep quality and reduced the number of awakenings of human participants.
 Another study found that eating turkey before bed increased the levels of tryptophan and melatonin in the blood of rats.

 To reap the benefits of turkey, you can have a slice or two of roasted turkey as a bedtime snack, or make a turkey sandwich with whole-wheat bread, lettuce, and tomato.
 You can also add some turkey to your salad, soup, or pasta for dinner.